oliviawestmacottssw/SSW.Rules.Content/rules/spec---do-you-effectively-present-the-outcomes-at-the-specification-review-presentation/rule.md

 ---

-The findings of the Spec Review should be presented at a meeting with the key decision makers of the project for review and acceptance, generally in the form of a PowerPoint presentation, or sometimes a word doc.
+​​The findings of the Spec Review should be presented at a meeting with the key decision makers of the project for review and acceptance, generally in the form of a PowerPoint presentation, or sometimes a word doc.
 It is important that all the required people are in a room together to review the plan.

 ![ It's a lot easier to get a signature when you've got the right people in the room ](ProjectManagement_DecisionMakers_Small.jpg)